AnselmoGPP/Learn_Computer_Science/topics/software_development/design_patterns.md

 - **Class inheritance**: Defines an object’s implementation in terms of another object’s implementation.
 Useful for extending an application’s functionality by reusing functionality in parent classes.
 It lets you define a new kind of object rapidly in terms of an old one.
 - **Interface inheritance**: Defines when an object can be used in place of another.
 Polymorphism depends on this inheritance.

 In C++, inheritance means both interface and implementation inheritance.
 The standard way to _inherit an interface_ in C++ is to inherit publicly from a class that has (pure) virtual member functions.
+In C++:

-Pure interface inheritance can be approximated in C++ by inheriting publicly from pure abstract classes.
-Pure implementation or _class inheritance_ can be approximated with private inheritance.
+- Pure _interface inheritance_ can be approximately inheriting publicly from pure abstract classes.
+- Pure implementation or _class inheritance_ can be approximated with private inheritance.

 When inheritance is used carefully, all classes derived from an abstract class will share its interface.
 This implies that a subclass merely adds or overrides operations and doesn’t hide operations of the parent class.
 All subclasses can then respond to the requests in the interface of this abstract class, making them all subtypes of the abstract class.
 Benefits from manipulating objects solely in terms of the interface defined by abstract classes: